Find out How Safe It Is to Pay Bills Online

 Keep these tips in mind when selecting and using an online bill pay service:

 - Do not respond to or send any information to any bill pay service that asks for personal or financial information directly through email.
-Email is notoriously nonsecure form of communication, and reputable services will never request sensitive personal or financial information through email.
+Email is a notoriously nonsecure form of communication, and reputable services will never request sensitive personal or financial information through email.

 - Do not pay bills from a link in an email.
 In your web browser, type in the website address yourself to go to the bill pay website directly.